Au Jus Recipe & Guide

-Jump To RecipeNothing goes together quite like a juicy prime rib and flavorful au jus.
-When you cook a prime rib in a roasting pan, you have an automatic head start on creating a thin but deeply flavored sauce for the meat, namely an au jus.
+Jump To RecipeNothing goes together quite like a juicy prime rib and flavorful au jus recipe.
+When you make smoked prime rib in a roasting pan, you have an automatic head start on creating a thin but deeply flavored sauce for the meat, namely an au jus.
 With a name derived from the French phrase meaning "with juice," the sauce takes minutes to make but tastes like a lot of effort went into creating it.
 And while different recipes may use slightly different ingredients, there is a basic method for how to make an au jus for prime rib.

 At its most basic, an au jus consists of deglazing the roasting pan with wine and broth, but other flavorings are often added, too.
 The good news about making an au jus is that it’s easy and quick.
 So, while your roast rests, you can whip it up.

-Both gravy and au jus (try saying it like “aww zhoo”) start with the flavorful drippings left in the roasting pan after cooking a roast.
+Both gravy and au jus (try saying it like “aww zhoo”) start with the flavorful drippings left in the roasting pan after cooking a Traeger rib roast.
 However, a gravy is thickened with flour or cornstarch while an au jus is most often not.
-If you have ever had a French dip sandwich, that sauce on the side is au jus.
+If you have ever had a French dip sandwich (an excellent use for leftover prime rib), that sauce on the side is au jus.
 You might notice that it's more similar to beef stock than gravy since you are starting with cooked, not raw ingredients.

 Which Roasts Are Good For Making Au Jus?